-World No Tobacco Day 2025: Protecting children from tobacco
+World No Tobacco Day 2026: Protecting children from tobacco

+This day is important for raising awareness about the dangers of smoking and highlighting the benefits of a tobacco-free lifestyle.
 By raising awareness and calling for stricter regulations, this campaign aims to stop the industry from targeting and exploiting our vulnerable youth, ensuring that children grow up in a healthier, tobacco-free environment.

-World No Tobacco Day Activities: What Do People Do?
+World No Tobacco Day Activities

 World No Tobacco Day is a special occasion when people, non-governmental organizations, and governments come together to organize various World No Tobacco Day activities to spread awareness about the health problems caused by tobacco use.
 These activities include: